newrelic/nri-flex/docs/basics/configure.md

 ## <a name='AddyourFlexconfigurationtointegrations.d'></a>Add your Flex configuration to `integrations.d`

-Since it comes bundles with the Infrastructure agent, Flex configuration must be stored as YAML in the same folder as the rest of [on-host integrations](https://docs.newrelic.com/docs/integrations/integrations-sdk/file-specifications/integration-configuration-file-specifications-agent-v180):
+Since it comes bundled with the Infrastructure agent, Flex configuration must be stored as YAML in the same folder as the rest of [on-host integrations](https://docs.newrelic.com/docs/integrations/integrations-sdk/file-specifications/integration-configuration-file-specifications-agent-v180):

 * Linux: `/etc/newrelic-infra/integrations.d`
 * Windows: `C:\Program Files\New Relic\newrelic-infra\integrations.d\`